 A 25-year sports and entertainment veteran, Matt Kauffman is Vice President of Consulting for The Montag Group (a Wasserman Company), a leading talent management, consulting, and media strategy company.
 In his previous role with Intel Corporation, Kauffman drove the transformation of the consumer experience through the use of cutting edge technology with the NFL, NBA, MLB, ESPN X Games, Red Bull, Intel Extreme Masters eSports, and the Grammy Awards.
 Intel’s technology integrations and award-winning marketing vaulted the company to Ad Age’s “Marketer A-List.”
 Prior to Intel, Kauffman was responsible for Visa’s brand sponsorship portfolio.
 Visa’s innovative sponsorship marketing is renowned for building the Visa brand and business, and Visa was recognized by the Sports Business Journal as the 2010 “Sports Sponsor of the Year”.
 Its partnerships include the Olympics, FIFA World Cup, NFL, NFL teams, MLB teams, NBA teams, NASCAR, Pixar, Disney, Marvel Entertainment, and others.
 Kauffman also worked for 10 years at General Motors EventWorks, where he served as Vice President of Sports and Entertainment Marketing.
 Kauffman was recognized as one of the “Forty Under 40” most influential sports executives by the Sports Business Journal.
 He has a B.A. in Communications from the University of Michigan.

-Stephen Master is the chief revenue officer at SimpleBet.
+Stephen Master is co-founder of Amaze Media Labs.
+Formerly he was the chief revenue officer at SimpleBet.
 He spent the last 10 years as the Global Head of Sports for Nielsen.
 Prior to Nielsen, Master was VP of business development for the NFL.
 Prior to that, he was VP of marketing solutions at Octagon, and prior to that, was VP of international business development at the NBA.
 In addition to his work with SimpleBet, Master is currently an adjunct professor at the NYU Stern Business School and has been a guest lecturer on the business of sports at the Wharton School of Business, Northwestern University, and the University of Michigan.